sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

       hazard_ptr_free(old_val)
     clear_hazard_ptr()

-then we will have a race between another thread (`B`, say) loading `obj->field` and linking it back to the heap: that operation could have started before thread `A` unlinked `old_val` from the heap, and finished before `A` called `hazard_ptr_free`.
-Since `B` no longer has a hazard pointer to `old_val`, `A` would now free something that is reachable from the heap.
+then we have a race between another thread (`B`, say) loading `obj->field` and linking it back to the heap: that operation could have started before thread `A` unlinked `old_val` from the heap, and finished before `A` called `hazard_ptr_free`.
+Since `B` no longer has a hazard pointer to `old_val`, `A` would end up freeing something reachable from the heap.

-The issue seems solvable though, perhaps we need to be careful that we don't increment refcounts of objects that already have a zero refcount?
-However, that would mean the increment operation needs to be something like an `xadd` instead of an `add`.
+The issue seems solvable though, perhaps we need to be careful to not increment refcounts of objects with a zero refcount?
+That would mean the increment operation needs to be something like an `xadd` instead of an `add`.

 # other solutions